maxpetul/C3X/README.md

    - Cached building maintenance amounts not updated when buildings are obsoleted
    - Barbarian long-range search for targets is limited to tiles directly NW or SE
    - "Disables Diseases From Flood Plains" tech flag hardcoded to tech #8 (off by default)
+   - Possible division by zero in AI logic to evaluate proposed alliances
+   - Available movement computed incorrectly for empty armies
+  #### AMB Editor
+   - A program for inspecting and modifying the special .amb sound files used by Civ 3.
+   - For more info, see README.txt in the AMB Editor folder
   #### Engine Extensions
    - Adjustable minimum city distance
    - Option to limit railroad movement, as in Civ 4 or by converting them to fast roads